 Crater Lake Lodge is open from May to October 15th.
 Opening dates depend on weather and conditions.
-Rooms start at $190 a night.
 Reservations are highly recommended.
-We will have more on staying at the lodge soon.

 There are also cabins at Mazama Village that are 7 miles south of the Rim Village.
-The cabins are $160 a night and are available from May through October 1st.
+The cabins are available from May through October 1st.

 Is there a Junior Ranger Program at Crater Lake National Park?

 You can earn both a Junior Ranger Badge and Junior Ranger Patch at Crater Lake.

 The Junior Ranger Patch is available for kids ages 6 - 12 who join a ranger-led activity.
 These ranger-led activities normally take about 20 minutes and happen several times during the day.